-► We can compute the successor of x (last element when an element is inserted) in time O(log n).
+- \triangleright We can compute the predecessor of x(last element when x is deleted) in time $O(\log n)$. go up until the last edge used was a right edge. go left; go right until you reach a leaf - if you hit the root on the way up, go to the rightmost element

-if you hit the root on the way up, go to the leftmost element; insert a new element as a left child;
+EADS © Ernst Mayr, Harald Räcke EADS